Daughters of Utah Pioneers

 Located at 35 East Vine Street in Tooele,

-next to "Pioneer City Hall", currently the Tooele County Daughters of Utah Pioneers Museum.
+next to "Pioneer City Hall", currently the Tooele County Daughters of Utah Pioneer Museum.